ks-no/fiks-io-client-dotnet/README.md

                     publicKey: /* Private key supplied to Fiks IO account */);

-// Id and password for integration associated to the Fiks IO account. var integration = new FiksIntegrationConfiguration(
+// Id and password for integration associated to the Fiks IO account. var integration = new IntegrationConfiguration(
                         integrationId: /* Integration id as Guid */,
                         integrationPassword: /* Integration password */);